Free things to do this winter in Montréal

-Montréal embraces winter weather with all kinds of free outdoor and indoor entertainment, from festive seasonal marketplaces and the Santa Claus parade to the Natrel Fire on Ice fireworks, the Old Port New Year's Eve party, free music performances and art events, and more filling the calendar from November into March.
+Montréal embraces winter weather with all kinds of free outdoor and indoor entertainment, from festive seasonal marketplaces to the Natrel Fire on Ice fireworks, the Old Port New Year's Eve party, free music performances and art events, and more filling the calendar from November into March.

 Old Montréal’s cheery Merry Montréal festivities bring cozy fires, free entertainment, hot chocolate and more to historic Place Jacques-Cartier's lively Nordic Square.
 The Atwater Market hosts the food-filled Le Village de Noël de Montréal from November 29 to December 22.
 Get into a festive mood at the city's glittering Christmas holiday markets too, including the massive Salon des métiers d’art of Québec-made creations, always worth a wander through whether you're in a buying mood or not Also downtown in December, see the XP_MTL Christmas tree on Sainte-Catherine Street and step into Santa's Kingdom at Complexe Desjardins, complete with a mini train, carousel, visits with Santa and musical performances from November 23 to December 24.
 And the spectacular Fire on Ice fireworks light up the Old Port on Saturday nights from December 14 to January 4, plus a special New Year's Eve celebration with live music, fireworks and more activities.